annapogorelova/ng2-go-top-button/README.md

 ```
 This will let your parent component affect the CSS of the `go-top-button` child.

+The default styles now will not be merged with the input `styles` values - they have been moved to the default CSS class `.go-top-button`.
+So if you override this class with your custom `className` value, you have to write all CSS yourself with no default styling.

 ## IE-specific issues:

 IE does not support web animations.
 If you would like to enable them, install and import the corresponding polyfill to your polyfills.js file: